atreyasha/spp-explainability/docs/develop.md

     1. Iteration 1 (content and readability)

-        1.  **TODO** Introduction

-            1.  consider removing quote and instead describe issues in more detail

-            2.  add links to chapters in thesis structure

-            3.  add meta-text for padding and linking

-            4.  improve overall readability

-        2. Background concepts

-            1.  add more information on page numbers and sections in all Arrieta et al. citations so these seem more differentiated

-            2.  slightly reword performance-interpretability trade-off segment

-            3.  mention early on that quantized NNs are useful for low-precision computing, but we use it for other reasons later on

-            4.  add how nfa can be extracted from wfa for non semiring zero path scores

-            5.  mention how or why SoPa falls into RNN and CNN categories

-            6.  mention target audience of SoPa explainability

-            7.  change SoPa post-hoc explainability methods to mention quality of them

-            8.  add meta-text for padding and linking

-            9.  improve overall readability

-        3. Methodologies

-            1.  mention briefly the purpose of the slot filling task

-            2.  consider adding background section on NLU overall and tasks available

-            3.  consider using a better term for FMTOD English language intent detection

-            4.  mention the purpose of the intent detection task briefly on a grander-scheme-of-things

-            5.  describe meaning of SoPa++ in C-symbology

-            6.  explain what omega transition means in a FA vs. in a regex

-            7.  add a short segment to mention backward passes since this was not mentioned

-            8.  make the RE lookup layer algorithm more concise

-            9.  mention RE lookup layer can be attributed to TauSTE neurons

-            10. explain more what regex lookup layer does mention that it memorises REs which lead to activations which can help in discussion segment

-            11. change regex to RE in computational graphs to be consistent with paper

-            12. emphasize that SoPa++ and RE proxy models come in pairs

-            13. add mention that SoPa++ is fast while regex is slow

-            14. mention target audience of SoPa++ explainability

-            15. add statement on quality of explanations based on three criteria in XAI -\> link this to RQ2 and find an appropriate place to add it -\> or perhaps put this in SoPa vs. SoPa++ section with some motivation

-            16. improve table of similarities and differences

-            17. change light, medium, heavy to small, medium, large

-            18. add detailed information on what small medium large means in terms of model specifics

-            19. improve notation for metrics as well as their definitions with or without overlines

-            20. perhaps provide example of how softmax is conducted over weights to make this clearer

-            21. we can analyze these to see how generalized these are or whether there could be strong inductive bias

-            22. add meta-text for padding and linking

-            23. improve overall readability

-        4. Results
+        1.  **TODO** Methodologies

+            1.  change chapter name to data set and methodologies

+            2.  mention briefly the purpose of the slot filling task

+            3.  consider adding background section on NLU overall and tasks available

+            4.  consider using a better term for FMTOD English language intent detection

+            5.  mention the purpose of the intent detection task briefly on a grander-scheme-of-things

+            6.  describe meaning of SoPa++ in C-symbology

+            7.  explain what omega transition means in a FA vs. in a regex

+            8.  manage terminology for activation quantized NNs

+            9.  manage terminologies for end vs. final vs. accepting states

+            10. emphasise how we use STE for a new purpose and this could be a possible novel contribution

+            11. add a short segment to mention backward passes since this was not mentioned

+            12. mention limitations of the SoPa model related to explainability -\> which we address using SoPa++

+            13. make the RE lookup layer algorithm more concise

+            14. mention RE lookup layer can be attributed to TauSTE neurons

+            15. explain more what regex lookup layer does mention that it memorises REs which lead to activations which can help in discussion segment

+            16. change regex to RE in computational graphs to be consistent with paper

+            17. emphasize that SoPa++ and RE proxy models come in pairs

+            18. add mention that SoPa++ is fast while regex is slow

+            19. mention target audience of SoPa++ explainability -\> expert users compared to end-users

+            20. add statement on quality of explanations based on three criteria in XAI -\> link this to RQ2 and find an appropriate place to add it -\> or perhaps put this in SoPa vs. SoPa++ section with some motivation

+            21. improve table of similarities and differences

+            22. motivate usage of the pattern hyperparameter and link it back

+            23. change light, medium, heavy to small, medium, large

+            24. add detailed information on what small medium large means in terms of model specifics

+            25. improve notation for metrics as well as their definitions with or without overlines

+            26. perhaps provide example of how softmax is conducted over weights to make this clearer

+            27. we can analyze these to see how generalized these are or whether there could be strong inductive bias

+            28. add meta-text for padding and linking

+            29. improve overall readability

+        2. Results

             1.  add small, medium and heavy to training and evaluation charts on facet titles